- Hospital at Home is a program where eligible, medically stable patients get hospital-level care in their homes, instead of going to hospital.

 Am I eligible for the Hospital at Home program?

-- Patients ages 19 and over with conditions such as infection, heart disease, chronic obstructive pulmonary disease, and other short-term acute illnesses may be eligible to participate.
+- Patients ages 19 and over with conditions such as infection, heart disease, chronic obstructive pulmonary disease, other short-term acute illnesses, and patients recovering from surgery may be eligible to participate.

 - We'll ask you some questions to determine if you meet the requirements for the program: